gked/EditContext/EditContext/explainer.md

 # EditContext API Explained
-This document proposes a new API for integrating web applications with the input services of the operating system to allow clean separation of document object model and data model.
+This document proposes a new API for integrating web applications with the input services of an operating system to allow clean separation of document object model and data model.

 ## Motivation:
 The built-in edit controls of the browser are no longer sufficient as the editing experience has evolved from filling in form data to rich editing experiences in web applications like CKEditor, GSuite, TinyMCE, Office 365, Visual Studio Online and others.